Bikes · Resale guide

 Essential Checks

-- Cold engine test: Arrange to see the bike first thing in the morning without prior notice.
-A hard-starting or unusually noisy cold engine could indicate underlying issues.
+- Cold Engine Test: Arrange to see the bike in the morning without prior notice.
+A hard-starting engine or excessive smoke on a cold start can indicate underlying engine issues.

-- Check for oil leaks: Inspect around the engine block, fork seals, and under the bike for any signs of oil drips or residue.
-Leaks are a clear sign of impending repair costs.
+- Check for Oil Leaks: Inspect thoroughly around the engine block, under the bike, and especially around the fork seals for any signs of oil leaks or residue.

-- Test both brakes: Squeeze the front and press the rear brake levers.
-A spongy feel indicates air in the lines, worn pads, or master cylinder issues.
-Check disc condition for deep grooves.
+- Test Both Brakes: Squeeze the front lever and press the rear pedal.
+They should feel firm, not spongy.
+A spongy feel indicates air in the lines, old fluid, or worn components.

-- Check exhaust smoke: When the seller starts the cold engine, observe the exhaust.
-White smoke could indicate a head gasket issue, blue smoke points to oil burning, and black smoke suggests a rich fuel mixture.
+- Check Exhaust Smoke: Observe the exhaust when the bike starts and when revved.
+White smoke can indicate a head gasket issue, blue smoke suggests oil burning, and black smoke points to a rich fuel mixture.

 Insider Checks

-THE FORK SEAL OIL RING TEST: Before the test ride, wipe the shiny metal fork tubes clean.
-Then, push down hard on the front suspension several times.
-Check the tubes again.
-Any oil film or ring appearing means the fork seals are leaking.
-This is a ₹4,000-₹6,500 repair per side and can be a safety hazard if oil drips onto the front brake.
+THE FORK SEAL OIL RING TEST: As mentioned, wipe the shiny fork tubes clean, then push down hard on the front suspension a few times.
+Any oil film or ring appearing on the tubes means the fork seals are leaking.
+This isn’t just a ₹4,000-₹6,500 repair; leaking oil can drip onto your front brake, making it dangerously ineffective.
+Don’t skip this.

-THE COLD ENGINE COLOR TEST: When you arrive, before the seller starts the bike, peek at the exhaust pipe tip.
-A dry, grey tip is healthy.
-Black oily soot suggests the engine is running rich or burning oil (₹2,000-₹5,000 for diagnosis).
-White crusty deposits could indicate a coolant leak on liquid-cooled bikes like the Dominar (₹3,000-₹7,000).
+THE COLD ENGINE COLOR TEST: Before the seller even starts the bike, peek at the inside of the exhaust pipe tip.
+A dry, light grey residue is usually healthy.
+Black, oily soot could mean the engine is running rich or burning oil (a potentially expensive engine repair).
+White, crusty deposits on a liquid-cooled bike like the Dominar might indicate a coolant leak getting into the combustion chamber.
+This test is crucial to do before the engine heats up and burns off the evidence.

-THE STEERING HEAD BEARING TEST: Stand in front of the bike, grab both ends of the handlebar firmly, and rock the front wheel forward and backward (not side to side).
-If you feel any “clunk” or “notch” in the steering, the steering head bearings are worn.
-This can cause dangerous wobbling at highway speeds and costs ₹2,500-₹4,500 to fix.
+THE STEERING HEAD BEARING TEST: Stand in front of the bike, hold both ends of the handlebar firmly, and rock the front wheel forward and backward (don’t turn it side to side).
+If you feel any “clunking” or a “notch” sensation in the steering, the steering head bearings are worn.
+This can cause dangerous wobbling at highway speeds and costs ₹2,000-₹4,000 to fix.

-THE CLUTCH SLIP TEST: During your test ride, get into the highest possible gear (6th gear) at a relatively low speed (e.g., 50-60 km/h), then open the throttle hard.
-If the engine RPM climbs rapidly but the bike’s speed doesn’t increase proportionally, the clutch plates are slipping.
-This is a ₹2,800-₹4,200 repair for clutch plate replacement.
+THE CLUTCH SLIP TEST: During your test ride, get into the highest gear (6th) at a relatively low speed (e.g., 50-60 kmph), then open the throttle wide and hard.
+If the engine RPMs climb rapidly but the bike’s speed doesn’t increase proportionally, the clutch plates are slipping.
+This means they’re worn out and need replacement, a repair that will set you back ₹2,500-₹4,500.

 Common Scams to Watch For (India 2026)

-Stolen Bike with Forged RC: This is a serious risk, especially with popular bikes.
-Always verify the chassis and engine numbers on the bike match the RC book exactly.
-Use the Parivahan app to check registration details.
-Any discrepancy or sign of tampering (grinding marks, fresh paint over numbers) means walking away.
+Stolen Bike with Forged RC: This is a serious risk, especially with popular performance bikes.
+Always verify the chassis and engine numbers on the bike physically against the RC (Registration Certificate) and cross-check them on the Parivahan app.
+If they don’t match exactly, walk away immediately.

-Chassis or Engine Number Tampering: Scammers might grind off original numbers and re-stamp new ones to hide a stolen bike’s identity or an engine swap.
-Inspect these areas closely for any signs of grinding, re-painting, or uneven stamping.
-A tampered bike is illegal to own.
+Chassis or Engine Number Tampering: Some fraudsters grind off original numbers and re-stamp them to hide a stolen bike’s identity or an engine swap.
+Look closely for any signs of grinding, re-painting, or inconsistent fonts around the chassis and engine number areas.
+This is a dead giveaway.

-Undisclosed Engine Swap: A blown engine might be replaced with a cheaper, used one from another bike.
-Always check the engine number against the RC.
-Also, look for mismatched paint or cleanliness between the engine block and the rest of the bike, suggesting a recent swap.
+Engine Swap: Sometimes, a blown engine is replaced with a used one from another bike.
+Always ensure the engine number on the bike matches the one on the RC.
+Also, look for mismatched paint or unusual sealant around the engine block, which could indicate it’s not the original unit.

-Fake Service Records: Some sellers present service books with fake stamps from local mechanics, or even forged authorized service center entries.
-Call the authorized Bajaj service center with the bike’s chassis number to verify its service history.
-Genuine records are key for a well-maintained bike.
+Fake Service Records: Some sellers present service booklets with stamps from local mechanics that don’t match authorized dealer records.
+Call the nearest authorized Bajaj service centre with the bike’s chassis number to verify its service history.
+Genuine service records add significant value and peace of mind.

 Seller’s Guide — How to Maximize Your Bajaj Dominar 400 Resale